gaotianrun1/gaotianrun1.github.io/_pages/about.md

 ·Physics-informed intelligent assessment and control of impact on complex engineering systems;
 ·Automated numerical modeling and AI for physics simulation & design;
 ·Experimental and numerical methods for the simulation and analysis of tunneling influence.
-·Automated numerical modeling and AI for physics simulation & design;

-·Experimental and numerical methods for the simulation and analysis of tunneling influence.